-9.1 In accordance with section 24(1) of the Act, the Commission proposes to vary Determinations [2006] IASC 130, [2008] IASC 105, [2008] IASC 109 and [2009] IASC 126 and [2010] IASC 115 to permit SAA to code share on Qantas' flights operated to and from South Africa until 31 December 2012, consistent with the Qantas/SAA code share and commercial agreements provided to the Commission, subject to the following conditions:
+10.1 In accordance with section 24(1) of the Act, the Commission varies Determinations [2006] IASC 130, [2008] IASC 105, [2008] IASC 109 and [2009] IASC 126 and [2010] IASC 115 to permit SAA to code share on Qantas' flights operated to and from South Africa until 31 December 2012, consistent with the Qantas/SAA code share and commercial agreement provided to the Commission, subject to the following conditions:

-- any amendments to the code share agreement (including to Annex 1), or to the commercial agreements in so far as it affects the former, must be approved by the Commission; - any new code share agreement or commercial agreement in so far as it affects the former must be approved by the Commission; - Qantas must not share or pool revenues under any such agreement; - Qantas and SAA must price and sell their services on the route independently; - Qantas and SAA must withdraw from all IATA tariff coordination activities in relation to air fare levels between Australia and South Africa; - Qantas must take all reasonable steps to ensure that all passengers are informed, at the time of ticket reservation, of the carrier actually operating the flight; - the approval will remain in effect only while Qantas and SAA together operate at least fourteen return services per week on the South Africa route.
-Temporary reductions from this level may be permitted in exceptional circumstances, but only with the prior approval of the Commission; - Qantas must submit to the Commission reports each quarter on the number of code share seats available for sale and sold by it on each of SAA's operated services and by SAA on each of Qantas' operated services; and its quarterly yields per revenue passenger kilometre for all passenger classes on these services.
+- any amendments to the code share agreement (including to Annex 1), or to the commercial agreement in so far as it affects the former, must be approved by the Commission; - any new code share agreement, or commercial agreement, in so far as it affects the former must be approved by the Commission; - Qantas must not share or pool revenues under any such agreement; - Qantas and SAA must price and sell their services on the route independently; - Qantas and SAA must withdraw from all IATA tariff coordination activities in relation to air fare levels between Australia and South Africa; - nothing in this decision exempts Qantas from complying with the Australian Consumer Law and Qantas is required to take all reasonable steps to ensure that passengers are informed, at the time of booking, of the carrier actually operating the flight; - the approval will remain in effect only while Qantas and SAA together operate at least ten return services per week on the South Africa route.
+Temporary reductions from this level may be permitted in exceptional circumstances, but only with the prior approval of the Commission; and - Qantas must submit to the Commission reports each quarter on the number of code share seats available for sale and sold by it on each of SAA's operated services and by SAA on each of Qantas' operated services; and its quarterly yields per revenue passenger kilometre for all passenger classes on these services.